awesome-stable-diffusion/awesome-stable-diffusion/README.md

 [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a list of Software and Resources for the [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) AI Model.
+This is a list of software and resources for the [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) AI model.

 - 🖊️ marks content that requires sign-up or account creation for a third party service outside github
-- 💵 marks content [Non-Free](https://en.wikipedia.org/wiki/Free_software), commercial content that may require any kind of payment.
+- 💵 marks [Non-Free](https://en.wikipedia.org/wiki/Free_software) content; commercial content that may require any kind of payment.

 Due to the fast moving nature of the topic, entries in the list may be removed at an expedited rate until the ecosystem matures.